Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 Read my full bio here.

-In this article, we’ll break down how goodwill is taxed in asset and stock sales, what it means for both parties, and how you can optimize taxes to make the most out of a sale.
+In this article, we’ll break down how goodwill is taxed in asset and stock sales, what it means for buyers and sellers, and how you can optimize taxes to make the most out of a sale.

 Key Takeaways